GSA/challenges-and-prizes/_posts/2020-05-23-a-model-for-government.md

 The competition allowed CDC to see who was working in the space and to evaluate then-state-of-the-art concepts, he says.

 Just three years prior, the H1N1 influenza virus surged into a global pandemic.
-Between April 2009 and 2010, the CDC estimates the respiratory condition claimed the lives of 12,469 Americans and between 151,700 and 575,400 people around the world before it was widely contained.
+Between April 2009 and 2010, the <a href="https://www.cdc.gov/flu/pandemic-resources/2009-h1n1-pandemic.html" target="_blank" rel="noopener">CDC estimates</a> the respiratory condition claimed the lives of 12,469 Americans and between 151,700 and 575,400 people around the world before it was widely contained.

 It identified a critical gap—the ability to rapidly and accurately forecast the spread of illnesses and pandemics.